Mister Rogers' Neighborhood season 1

-The following is a list of episodes from the first season of the PBS (at the time NET) series Mister Rogers' Neighborhood, that was aired in 1968.
+The following is a list of episodes from the first season of the PBS (at the time NET) series Mister Rogers' Neighborhood.
+The first broadcast of Mister Rogers' Neighborhood on the NET network was on February 19, 1968.
 Within the series history, this has produced the most episodes in one season.

 Episode 1

-Mrs. Russellite sends an invitation to Mr. Rogers to see her lampshade collection.
+Mrs. Russellite (played by Barbara Russell) sends an invitation to Mister Rogers to see her lampshade collection.
 Lady Elaine's changes to the geography of the Neighborhood of Make-Believe worry King Friday, who begins to impose new rules and restrictions in Make-Believe, and builds a wall.